threlte/threlte/.changeset/healthy-goats-occur.md

 ---
-"@threlte/sv": patch
+"@threlte/sv": minor
 ---

-svelte cli tool addon to scaffold a threlte project
+svelte cli tool `sv` addon to install threlte into a project